rufus-lang/rufus/rf/README.md

 # rf

-`rf` provides tools for working with Rufus.
+`rf` provides tools for working with Rufus programs.

 ## Build